sofiecollin/product-description-generator/README.md

-# GenAI Hackathon - Product Description Generator
+# GenAI Project - Product Description Generator

 This repository contains an application that leverages OpenAI to generate product descriptions based on a set of input .csv files.